-According to Mr. Mark Levinson’s website, his team and Lexus have worked together side-by-side since 2001 spending countless hours of tailoring each sound system to each model.
+According to Mr. Mark Levinson’s website, his team and Lexus have worked together side-by-side since 2001 spending countless hours of tailoring each sound system to each model including the Lexus IS.
 Hopefully this is more time than BMW spent with Harman Kardon to create the 3-Series’ system.
-In the IS’s case, this system contains 17-speakers putting out 1800 watts of maximum sound.
+In the Lexus IS’ case, this system contains 17-speakers putting out 1800 watts of maximum sound.
 That’s quite a number to advertise, but what we’ve learned from the Durango sound test is that numbers don’t reflect sound quality.
 So how does the Lexus IS Mark Levinson audio system do?

 How We Test